Edward Stourton (journalist)

-Edward John Ivo Stourton (born November 1957) is a British broadcaster and presenter of the BBC Radio 4 programme Sunday, and was a frequent contributor to the Today programme, where for ten years he was one of the main presenters.
+Edward John Ivo Stourton (born 24 November 1957) is a British broadcaster and presenter of the BBC Radio 4 programme Sunday, and was a frequent contributor to the Today programme, where for ten years he was one of the main presenters.
 He is the author of eight books, most recently Confessions (2023).

 Early life and education

 Stourton was born in the then British colony of Nigeria as his father was based there.
-He was educated at the now defunct Roman Catholic preparatory school Avisford in Walberton and at Ampleforth College in North Yorkshire and was head boy in his final year at both establishments.
+He was privately educated at the now defunct Roman Catholic preparatory school Avisford in Walberton and then at Ampleforth College in North Yorkshire and was head boy in his final year at both establishments.

 While at Ampleforth he befriended future High Court judge Nicholas Mostyn, who was also the son of a Nigerian-based BAT executive.
 The duo won the national ESU Schools Mace debating prize in 1975.
 He read English literature at Trinity College, Cambridge, gaining a 2:1.
 He served as president of the Cambridge Union Society and editor of the student magazine Rampage.